-Welcome from the Program Coordinator or Department Chair 1
+Welcome from the Assistant Chair

 Introduction

-Program overview 2
+Program overview

-Mission 2
+Mission

-Student learning outcomes 2
+Student learning outcomes 3

 Doctor of Philosophy (Ph.D.)
-Educational Psychology 3
+Educational Psychology

-Program Content 4
+Program Content

-Academic Standing and Annual Review 5
+Academic Standing and Annual Review 6

-Mandatory Research Training 5
+Mandatory Research Training 6

-Temporary/Permanent Advisor and Committee 5
+Temporary/Permanent Advisor and Committee 6

-Developing and Submitting the Program of Study 6
+Developing and Submitting the Program of Study

-Continuous Enrollment Policy 8
+Continuous Enrollment Policy

-Leave Guidelines 8
+Leave Guidelines 9

-Grade Point Average 8
+Grade Point Average 9

-Registration and Credit Load 9
+Registration and Credit Load

-Transfer Credit and Credit Restrictions 9
+Transfer Credit and Credit Restrictions

-Educational Psychology Doctoral Program Coursework1 1
+Educational Psychology Doctoral Program Coursework

-ED_PSYCH 600 Independent Study1 2
+ED_PSYCH 600 Independent Study 13

-ED_PSYCH 574 Seminar1 2
+ED_PSYCH 574 Seminar 13

-Yearly Project1 2
+Yearly Project 13

-Sample Program1 3
+Sample Program 14

-Doctoral Publication Expectation and Publication Credit1 4
+Doctoral Publication Expectation and Publication Credit 15

-Doctoral Preliminary Examination or Candidacy Examination1 4
+Doctoral Preliminary Examination or Candidacy Examination 15

-Procedures for Completion of the Preliminary Examination1 4
+Procedures for Completion of the Preliminary Examination 15

-The Written Component1 4
+The Written Component 15

-The Oral Component1 5
+The Oral Component 16

-Scheduling the Preliminary Exam (Defense)1 5
+Scheduling the Preliminary Exam (Defense) 16

-Oral Exam (Defense) and Balloting1 5
+Oral Exam (Defense) and Balloting 16

-Dissertation Guidelines 6
+Dissertation Guidelines 17

-Developing a Precis1 6
+Developing a Precis 17

-Writing the Dissertation - Dissertation Proposal (D1)1 6
+Writing the Dissertation - Dissertation Proposal (D1)

-Scheduling your Dissertation Proposal (D1)1 7
+Scheduling your Dissertation Proposal (D1)

-Human Subjects Form and CITI training1 7
+Human Subjects Form and CITI training

-Final Approval of the Dissertation (D2)1 7
+Final Approval of the Dissertation (D2)

-Scheduling the Final Examination (Defense/D2)1 7
+Scheduling the Final Examination (Defense/D2)

-Final Examination (Defense/D2) 18
+Final Examination (Defense/D2) 19

-Graduation Checklist:
+Graduation Checklist: 19

-Dissertation Submission and Binding 19
+Dissertation Submission and Binding 20

-Student Representative Functions 19
+Student Representative Functions 20

-Financial Support 20
+Financial Support 21

-Business Policies 21
+Business Policies 22

 General Information 23

-Central Services, Facilities, and Resources 23
+Central Services, Facilities, and Resources 24

-Welcome from the Program Coordinator
+Welcome from the Assistant Chair

-Welcome to the Educational Psychology Ph.D. program.
-We are pleased that you have accepted our invitation to join our community of scholars.
-We have designed experiences for you while at WSU that target your development as a scholar.
+On behalf of the faculty, I welcome you to the Educational Psychology Ph.D. program.
+We are pleased that you have accepted our invitation to join our community of scholars and we look forward to working with you over the next few years.
+We will do our utmost best to support your development as a scholar while at WSU.
 You will gain skills as a consumer, producer, and user of educational research to better the lives of those around you.
 If you take full advantage of the opportunities that these experiences give you, we believe you will be challenged at the appropriate level to foster your development into an independent researcher who can collaborate with diverse teams to answer important questions in the social and behavioral sciences.
-Your hard work, attention, motivation, persistence, and active learning will lead to rewards.
+Personally, Washington State University has given me tremendous opportunity to grow as a faculty and I, on behalf of all our educational psychology faculty, seek to do our best to mentor and support you to grow as a researcher.
+We truly believe that your hard work, motivation, persistence, and pursuit of learning will yield great dividends.
+I say this because I have seen many new students in our educational psychology program grow into great thinkers and researchers who now work as faculty in research and teaching institutions and as researchers in major testing companies and in government.
 The Educational Psychology faculty are here to support you on your journey to becoming a focused and driven researcher and scholar.
 Remember, your success is not luck.
 Your success is directly related to how you spend your time in the program while at Washington State University.
-We look forward to seeing your skills grow over the next several years.
-Now...get going!
+We look forward to seeing your skills grow and celebrating your scholarly development over the next several years.
+That journey to being an accomplished researcher and scholar starts today and we are all here to accompany you on the journey.
+Go Cougs!